noct-lang/noct/spec/noct-spec.rst

 - Named struct: A struct declared with an name, this is the default type of struct
 - Anonymous struct: A struct declared without a name, this can only be used in certain places.
+- Inline struct: A struct, which' type is not accessible, but the variable being assigned that type can still access the members of it.

 A structure can be defined using a struct declaration: